PSImera/Yandex.practicum.ds/README.md

         </tr>
         <tr>
             <td rowspan=2><a href="https://github.com/PSImera/Yandex.practicum.ds/blob/main/Project_sprint_09_rates">Project_sprint_09_rates</a></td>
-            <td><b>Rates recommendation</b><br>We have data on the behavior of customers who have already switched to these rates.
-We need to build a model for the classification problem that will select the appropriate rates.
+            <td><b>Rates recommendation</b><br>We have data on the behavior of customers who have already switched to these rates and need to build a model for classification which will select appropriate rates.
 Task: build a model with the highest possible accuracy value.
-It is necessary to bring the proportion of correct answers to at least 0.75. accuracy must be checked on the test sample</td>
+The success rate of correct answers must be brought to at least 0.75.
+The accuracy must be checked on the test sample.</td>
             <td rowspan=2 align="center">python, pandas, numpy, seaborn, sklearn</td>
         </tr>
         <tr>